ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 7) A random starting price for better narrowing of spread (currently need many iterations for spread to narrow).
 8) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.
+9) Allow traders to have different starting capital.

 # Acknowledgements:
 The orderbook matching engine is adapted from